 - Balance of cost, dependability, and environmental impact

-- Reasoning that the amount of electricity going into the grid needs to be balanced by the amount of electricity being used
+- Balance needed between the amount of electricity going into the grid and the amount of electricity being used

-In this report, we discuss how utilities communicate these messages through a variety of channels.
+In this report we discuss how utilities communicate about their transition to renewables and the balance of resources on the grid through a variety of channels.

 Utility websites allow for more detail and in-depth data